merehuman/dungeon-sim/README.md

 - **Character Class**: Each character is an instance of the `Character` class
 - **Persistent Data**: Characters maintain all their stats, equipment, and abilities
 - **Multiple Characters**: Create and store multiple characters simultaneously
+- **Character Management**: View all characters, compare sheets, and track current character
-- **Character Sheets**: Generate formatted character sheets for each character
+- **Character Sheets**: Generate formatted character sheets with proper line breaks

+### Character Management System
+- **Character List**: View all created characters with names, races, classes, and levels
+- **Current Character Tracking**: See which character is currently active
+- **All Character Display**: View all character sheets at once for easy comparison
+- **Character Selection**: Browse character list and see current character status

+### Hex-Based Exploration System
+- **Hex Map**: Object-oriented hex coordinate system with axial coordinates
+- **Dynamic Generation**: Hexes are generated using data-driven tables
+- **Exploration Log**: Detailed logs of hex exploration with dice rolls and outcomes
+- **Map Display**: View current map with explored and unexplored hexes

 ### Data-Driven Design
-- **CSV-Based Tables**: All character creation data is loaded from CSV files
+- **CSV-Based Tables**: All character creation and hex data is loaded from CSV files
-- **No Code Changes**: Modify races, classes, equipment, spells, etc. by editing CSV files
+- **No Code Changes**: Modify races, classes, equipment, spells, biomes, landmarks, etc. by editing CSV files
 - **Flexible Structure**: Easy to add new tables, modify existing ones, or change game balance

+### User Interface
+- **Windows Forms**: Clean, modern interface with black background and lime green text
+- **Button-Based Navigation**: Easy-to-use buttons for all major functions
+- **Proper Line Breaks**: All text displays with correct line breaks using `Environment.NewLine`
+- **Thread-Safe Updates**: UI updates are properly handled for multi-threading

 ### Complete Character Creation Process
 The system follows the exact character creation procedure from the rules: